-My purpose in this chapter has been to foster civil and political dialog between Evangelicals and other biblically-grounded Christians on the one hand and those who advocate different views on the other.
-While I believe that the principles I have offered are both true and rational, my objective has not been to persuade the reader of this.
-My goal has been much more limited.
-Given the wide misunderstanding of Evangelical political advocacy and the ubiquitous strawmen proffered as accurate representations of Evangelical political thought, I have attempted to make this thought intelligible.
-I hope this will facilitate rich and accurate conversations in the future.27
+My purpose in this chapter has been to foster civil and political dialog between Evangelicals and other biblically grounded Christians, on the one hand, and those who advocate different views, on the other.
+I believe that the principles I have offered are both true and rational, and while my primary objective has been to clarify this perspective, I have also provided a set of standard arguments usually offered for its support.
+Given the wide misunderstanding of evangelical political advocacy and the ubiquitous strawmen proffered as accurate representations of evangelical political thought, I have attempted to make this thought intelligible.
+I hope this will facilitate rich and accurate conversations in the future.34